awslabs/aws-deployment-framework/docs/user-guide.md

 first one will deploy from a repository named **iam** that lives in the account `111111111111`.
 This CodeCommit Repository will automatically be created by default in the `111111111111` AWS Account if it does not exist.
-The automatic repository creation occurs if you enable `'auto-create-repositories'` (which is enabled by default).
-The `iam` pipeline will use AWS CodeCommit as its source and deploy in 3 steps.
+The automatic repository creation occurs if you enable `auto-create-repositories` (which is enabled by default).
+The `iam` pipeline will use AWS CodeCommit as its source and deploy in three steps.
 The first stage of the deployment will occur against all  AWS Accounts that are in the `/security` Organization unit and be targeted to the `eu-west-1` region.
 After that, there is a manual approval phase which is denoted by the keyword `approval`.
-The next step will be targeted to the accounts within the `/banking/testing` OU *(in your default deployment account region)* region.
+The next step will be targeted to the accounts within the `/banking/testing` OU *(in your default deployment account region)*.
 By providing a simple path without a region definition it will default to the region chosen as the deployment account region in your [adfconfig](admin-guide.md#adfconfig).
 Any failure during the pipeline will cause it to halt.